-Sound management principles are required for the budget and human resources allocated to the Chief Information Officer (CIO) and centralized Information Technology (IT) organization.
-In the event any standards defined in this Manual are in conflict with the University System of Georgia (USG) Board of Regents (BOR) policy or procedures as defined in other relevant guides such as the Fiscal Affairs Business Procedures Manual (BPM), those documents take precedence.
+Sound management principles are required for the budget and human resources allocated to the CIO and centralized IT organization.
+In the event any standards defined in this manual are in conflict with the USG BOR policy or procedures as defined in other relevant guides such as the Fiscal Affairs BPM, those documents take precedence.

-A financial management framework that encompasses cost, benefits, prioritization within budget, a formal budgeting process and management against the budget should be established and maintained to manage IT- enabled investment programs and projects.
-Stakeholders should to be consulted to identify and control the total costs and benefits within the context of the IT strategic and tactical plans, and initiate corrective action where needed.
+A financial management framework that encompasses cost, benefits, prioritization within budget, a formal budgeting process and management against the budget should be established and maintained to manage IT-enabled investment programs and projects.
+Stakeholders should to be consulted to identify and control the total costs and benefits within the context of the IT strategic and tactical plans and initiate corrective action where needed.